Chief Executive Officer and Chairman

-Dr. Jing Gao is currently assistant professor of ultrasound at Rocky Vista University in Ivins, Utah.
-Previously, Dr. Gao was assistant professor of radiology at Weill Cornell Medicine in New York, N.Y.
+Dr. Jing Gao is currently associate professor of ultrasound at Rocky Vista University in Ivins, Utah.
+Dr. Gao is also an adjunct assistant research professor of radiology at Weill Cornell Medicine in New York, N.Y.

 Dr. Gao brings over 30 years of clinical and research experience in abdominal ultrasound, in both the United States and China.
 Besides her post at Rocky Vista, Dr. Gao is also deputy president and guest professor at the Dalian University International Institute of Medical Imaging in China.